- Everplans will stop future billing and auto-renewal for the deceased person’s membership.

 - In addition to the safeguarding measures listed above, if the person had locked parts of their Everplans until after they pass away, the unlocking process begins.

 Please note that if the subscription was purchased via the mobile app, the payment processor is Apple and we are unable to stop billing.
 A legacy contact will need to reach out to Apple directly in order to handle the cancellation.
 More information on this process can be found here: https://support.apple.com/en-us/HT208510

-Some of our customers have been given access by their financial advisor to a jointly-managed “Household” Everplan which includes information on both spouses.
+Some of our users have been given access by their financial advisor to a jointly-managed Household Everplan which includes information on both spouses.

 When you report an individual as deceased in a Household Everplan, we’ll disable the deceased person’s login.
 The remaining person will receive a notification.

-The deceased person’s “After Death” sections will remain locked.
-We ask you, as a Deputy, to reach out to the remaining member of the Household if you need access to any of the deceased person’s information.
+The deceased person’s “after death” items will remain locked.
+We ask you to contact the remaining household member if you need access to any of the deceased person’s information.

-When you report the surviving member of a Household Everplan as deceased, depending on whether the Everplan has any “After Death” sections, we’ll take the same steps as we do for Individual Everplans (see above).
+When you report the surviving member of a household Everplan as deceased, depending on whether the Everplan has any “after death” items, we’ll take the same steps as we do for individual Everplans (see above).